VenissaCarolQuadros/CanHap501/project/Iteration2.md

 ![Base concept as in iteration 1](../assets/images/project/iteration2/It1_concept.png)

 We started by brainstorming what variables would be best to make customizable for the target population.
 This was based on some brief research we made on commercially available aids for people with tremors.
 These generally included a combination of variations of weighted pens or utensils to weigh down/ limit the effect of tremors, larger buttons or targets, and a reduction in the range of motion required (This was primarily in the case of Parkinsonian tremors, since the condition also causes rigidity).
-The former could be addressed with force feedback and damping while the latter slightly contradicting requirements relied more on UI design.
+The former could be addressed with force feedback and damping while the latter (slightly contradicting) requirements rely more on UI design.

-The various aspects we considered for customizability included the orientation of the colour picker, size of the colour picker screen, number of rows and swatches per row, number of stages in the colour picker, and the force feedback of the buttons in the application.
+Wth this basis, the various aspects we considered for customizability included the orientation of the colour picker, size of the colour picker screen, number of rows and swatches per row, number of stages in the colour picker, and the force feedback of the buttons in the application.
 We tried to pare down which variables to focus on based on what would be most valuable for the target population.
 We decided to not focus on orientation as one of the points that came up during our meeting with Prof. Archambault was that while tremors could occasionally be directional there were also some ergonomic considerations here.
 We also chose to make the colour picker span the full page size while still allowing for some customizability of the colour picker size.

 In order to make more colours available even with the limited number of swatches, each swatch was made into a gradient of colours (instead of a single colour) thus making it possible to select the desired colour by going through multiple stages.
 Further, we included pagination in our application making it possible to switch between the canvas (where the user can draw) and the colour picker and also navigate to stages in the colour picker.